 01. Hon EH, Lee ST. Electronic evaluations of the fetal heart rate patterns preceding fetal death, further observations.
 Am J Obstet Gynae 1965; 87:814–26

-With dual-device activity monitoring and clinical-grade PPG, we offer the most well-rounded and in-depth wearable platform available.Shop Now
+With dual-device activity monitoring and clinical-grade PPG, we offer the most well-rounded and in-depth health insights on the wearable market.Shop Now